freeplane/docs/src/docs/ai/model-context-protocol-server.md

 By default, this feature is disabled.
 Enable it only when you need it.

+## Benefits and risks

+Benefits:

+- another local AI app can work with your Freeplane maps,
+- Freeplane still remains the place where map actions actually happen.

+Risks:

+- any local software that can reach the local port and has the token can try to call the server,
+- an MCP client may itself send map content or results to external AI services,
+- model mistakes and prompt injection through map content or scripts still cannot be fully excluded.

 ### Why you would enable it

 - To use Freeplane from another local AI tool.